Now We May Begin

 Now We May Begin is an album by the American R&B singer Randy Crawford, released in 1980 on Warner Bros.
 Records.
 The album got to No. 10 on the UK Albums Chart and No. 30 on the US Billboard Top R&B Albums chart.
 Now We May Begin has also been certified Silver in the UK by the BPI.

 Overview

-The album cut "One Day I'll Fly Away" was also certified silver in the UK by the BPI.
+The track "One Day I'll Fly Away" was certified silver in the UK by the BPI.

+Critical reception

+Ron Wynn of AllMusic remarked, "The Crusaders produced this '80 album, one of the better Randy Crawford sets."

+Jay Harper of The Boston Globe declared, "Just as Donna Summer developed a voice and musical style, so has Crawford, and I believe hers is preferable to Summer's.
+Now We May Begin is an audiophile's album.
+There is great diversity of style from straight dance music like 'Blue Flame' to warm ballads like 'Tender Falls the Rain' and the engineering quality is excellent.
+But the voice, oh the voice, is a killer.
+While Summer regularly knocks your socks off with power, Crawford seduces you with a voice of raw silk."

 Track listing

 All tracks composed by Joe Sample and Will Jennings; except where noted.